n8acl/cheerlightsmqtt/README.md

 ## What is...

 #### cheerlights_bridge.py
 This is a python script that I wrote that connects to the MQTT broker provided by Hans Scharler for the Cheerlights project (more below).
 It listens to the 2 topics (cheerlightsRGB and cheerlights) provided there and relays them to your own MQTT broker to be used for your own Cheerlights Projects.
+The reason I did this is so I only need one connection to the Cheerlights Broker vs 3 or 4 or 5 pinging the Cheerlights Broker just from my network alone.

 #### cheerlights_mqtt_blinkt.py
 This is a python script that I wrote that takes the data provided by the bridge above and turn the LEDS of the PiMoroni BLNIKT! hat the appropriate color.
 This connects to your MQTT Broker for the data.